-- A. Setbacks - 1.
-Front Setbacks: The front yard setback for livable space and porches shall be within five (5) feet of the average of the front yard setbacks of adjoining properties.
+- 1. Front Setbacks: The front yard setback for livable space and porches shall be within five (5) feet of the average of the front yard setbacks of adjoining properties.
 However, in no case shall the front setback be less than 10 feet or more than 20 feet.
 The front setback for parking is 20 feet.
 Maximum setbacks are required in order to provide a visual and physical relationship to the street and retain room for an open back yard area.
 If the applicant has multiple contiguous lots, the front setbacks should provide modulation in order to avoid a uniform line of dwellings with identical front setbacks. - 2.
 Side Setbacks: Interior side setbacks shall be in accordance with the applicable zone; street side yard setbacks shall be 15 feet for livable space and porches and 20 feet for parking, unless one of the following is applied: - 3.
 Rear Setbacks: Rear yard setbacks shall be as required by the zoning district in which the substandard lot is located. - 4.
 Garage: A single story detached garage accessed off of an alley may have a three (3) foot interior side setback. - 5.
 The first story of a two story attached building shall be setback a minimum of five (5) feet from the side property line.
 The second story of a two story attached building shall be setback a minimum of eight (8) feet from the side property line; provided, bay windows, pop-outs or other architectural appurtenances may be allowed at the five (5) foot setback line in the R-1C zone.
 All other zones must meet their side yard setback requirements.
 (See also Section 11-05-05 Boise Municipal Code)

-The proposed project meets all required setbacks prescribed by Code save from the north property line, where a five-foot setback is required.
-The applicant has proposed a three-foot setback in this location.
-Staff recommends as a condition of approval the applicant meet the five-foot side setback, or else apply for and receive a variance for the encroachment.
+The project meets all required setbacks prescribed by Code save from the north property line, where the proposed accessible ramp will encroach two feet as indicated on the submitted site plan.
+This encroachment is allowed per §11-04-04.01.
+As the submitted elevations (Sheet a3.12) are not consistent with the site plan and indicate a 2 1⁄2-foot setback to the proposed ramp, staff recommends as a condition of approval the applicant meet the three-foot side setback, or else apply for and receive a variance for the encroachment beyond the exception mentioned above.